knative-extensions/eventing-rabbitmq/samples/quick-setup/README.md

-# RabbitMQ Knative Eventing Broker with Trigger and DLQ Example
+# Eventing RabbitMQ Broker with Trigger and DLQ Example

 ## Prerequisites and installation